Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 The school must ensure that the student's individual learning plan is fulfilling all curriculum, assessment and reporting requirements as per the school’s written educational program.
 This program must comply with section 9 of the Education (Accreditation of Non-State Schools) Regulation 2017.

 The school must have appropriate documentation about the arrangement in place for the day(s) a student is away from the school.
-The documentation may include, but is not limited to:
+The documentation may include:

 Documentation substantiating these arrangements must be kept for a period of five years from Census Day in a way that ensures the integrity and security of the data and documents.